 At Modera, our financial planning begins with understanding your goals and working closely with you over time to help you achieve them.
 There’s no single destination or rigid financial roadmap for your family.
 As your life’s priorities shift over time, so do your financial choices, and we help you navigate through each major financial decision as it unfolds.

-One of the things I have learned in working with many diverse families as their trusted financial adviser, is a secret that I’ll share with you.
+One of the things I have learned in working with many diverse families as their trusted financial advisor, is a secret that I’ll share with you.
 There is no specific dollar income or net worth figure that brings peace of mind or financial Zen.
 It’s not that clients lack an appreciation for the fruits of their labors or aren’t highly capable in managing their daily affairs.
 Rather, financial security requires the ability to understand how changing goals (or new house projects or graduate degrees or grandchildren) may impact your long-term life.
 Financial freedom is predicated on being in control of your finances, free from financial stress and worry, so you can focus on creating and living a happier, more inspired, purpose-driven life.

 We help you handle the overwhelm.